-This article explains how to include a link to PayPal in your invoice emails.
+This article explains how to include a link to PayPal in your invoice emails in order to receive payments via PayPal.

 Adding a PayPal link to your invoices in FreeAgent